 Additional information about Northwestern's response to sexual misconduct can be found on our website at: www.northwestern.edu/sexual-misconduct.
-Questions or concerns can be directed to Northwestern's Title IX Coordinator, Colleen Johnston, at colleen.johnston@northwestern.edu.
+Questions or concerns can be directed to Northwestern's Interim Title IX Coordinator, Jessica Galanos, at Jessica.galanos@northwestern.edu.